 The fifth series of the event took place in T.U.
 International Cricket ground in Kathmandu with Nepal and Oman match.
 However, the host had to face a close defeat in a low-scoring thriller.

-Nepal won the toss and invited Oman to bat in what looks to be a slow pitch for batting.
+Nepal won the toss and invited Oman to bat on what looked to be a slow pitch for batting.
 Oman started with a bad start but managed to pile up 197 runs in their 50 overs.
 Mohammad Nadeem made a fighting 96-ball 69 runs, with 5 fours and two sixes.
 Sandeep Goud and Muhammad Naseem contributed 33 and 28 runs respectively.

 Karan KC claimed four wickets for Nepal.

-Zeeshan Maqsood was pick of the bowlers for Oman.
-He managed to restrict with three maiden, three wickets and gave away 30 runs in 10 overs.
+Zeeshan Maqsood was the pick of the bowlers for Oman.
+He managed to restrict with three maidens, and three wickets and gave away 30 runs in 10 overs.
 Bilal Khan and Kaleemullah shared two wickets each.